zehantan6970/DOS_Dataset/README.md

 # DOS Dataset

 DOS Dataset is a novel indoor deformable object segmentation dataset for sweeping robots, introduced in the paper "DOS Dataset: A Novel Indoor Deformable Object Segmentation Dataset for Sweeping Robots".
+This dataset defines deformable objects as objects that lack a fixed shape in indoor environments, such as feces, plastic bags, socks, ropes, etc.

 ## Download